This post may contain affiliate links. Read our disclosure page for full details.

 Need more ideas for day trips near Boston?
 We Two Drifters have added even more suggestions for you.

 When it comes to road trips from Boston, there may be no better choice than Salem.
 This witchy, spooky town is best in October, but it’s awesome at any time of year.
 There’s tons of history here (a lot of it very heartbreaking) but the Salem area truly is magical.
 And there’s more to do here than just learn about the Salem Witch Trials.
-You can check out some of the spots where to Disney classic Hocus Pocus was filmed!
+You can check out some of the spots where the Disney classic Hocus Pocus was filmed!

 Rockport is a wonderful place to visit.
 It’s just an hour or less from Boston to Rockport and you’ll find yourself in an adorable seaside town.
 There are art galleries galore to soak up, many delicious places to eat (including a spot selling some of the BEST lobster rolls in New England.)

 We haven’t been to this region yet, but our friends share their Top 10 Things to Do in Connecticut’s Litchfield Hills in this guest post.
 It definitely looks like a place we’re keen to visit.
+It’s a beautiful countryside place with rolling hills and lots of hidden gems.

 Northampton is a hip and artsy town that draws folks from all over.
 Just under 2 hours from Boston, it’s far enough away that it feels like an escape, but definitely still has an urban vibe.